 Social Media: Big companies have it, smaller companies have it.
 Celebrities, housekeepers, infants, 60-year-olds – even cats and dogs have it.
 Billions use social media every day, and millions of marketers are helping businesses grab customers via social.
 So how do you stand out?
-And how do you beat your competitors?
+And how do you beat your competitors on social media?

 Photo credit to @oliviamreyes, @saramaijewels, @ddonvand, @angelbengal

 Social users are free to choose which accounts they want to follow and which content they want to read, so to be seen you have to create social content users want and need.

 Coming up with content that is more effective than your competitors’ is not easy.
-You have to know which types of content work best for them and you need to see where they failed – this is where using competitive social media analytics comes in, and we can help you with that.
+You have to know which types of content work best for them and you need to see where they failed – this is where using competitor social media analytics comes in, and we can help you with that.

-First, we will reveal your biggest online rivals and analyze their best practices on Facebook, Twitter, Instagram (historical data only, if connected before April 4th, 2018), YouTube, and Google+.
+First, we will reveal your biggest online rivals and analyze their best practices on Facebook, Twitter, Instagram, LinkedIn, Pinterest, and YouTube.

 After that, we will help you identify the best-performing content in each of the social networks, paying attention to special offers and promos.